salgarg/ece445/README.md

 <img width="848" alt="image" src="https://user-images.githubusercontent.com/41525737/200969961-a5d1b613-1631-4a7e-b78a-6ebcbf3aef87.png">

 # 2022-11-09: Working session with Alice and Jack [Control Subsystem]
-**Kept track of work done beyond this point in a notion page linked here: https://marshy-foe-bb6.notion.site/445-lab-notebok-updates-bada172fb9d5457fbcb62aa42e90c2dd - but rewrote in this lab notebook in a more refined manner
+**Kept track of work done beyond this point in a notion page linked here: https://marshy-foe-bb6.notion.site/445-lab-notebok-updates-bada172fb9d5457fbcb62aa42e90c2dd - but transfered to this lab notebook + refined the content for readability

 - Worked on bluetooth characteristics -- communicating pressure value to phone as client and esp as server in HEX - need to figure out how to do this in ascii and then move communication protocols to web app
 - having issues connecting to wifi from web app altogether